 How can you know you’re called to missions?
 Especially when the very concept of “calling” can seem vague, mysterious and even painstaking to figure out?

 Sure, it’s nuanced.
 But confidently knowing your missionary calling is not impossible, either.
-Read five workers’ unique testimonies of how God called them to serve.
+Read six workers’ unique testimonies of how God called them to serve.

 “Our calling to missions started by Susan and I both saying that we would never be missionaries, and that kind of got God’s ear,” says Scott Downing, a worker in Chad.

 Scott and Susan both grew up as missionary kids in Africa, but never considered a life of missions for themselves.
 It was through a devotional study by Henry Blackaby that God began to challenge the Downings to surrender these plans.